-The East Melbourne Language Centre has been successfully conducting tailor-made business classes for companies in Melbourne over a period of 25 years.
+The East Melbourne Language Centre has been successfully conducting tailor-made business classes for companies in Melbourne over a period of 30 years.
 Special technically and commercially-oriented courses concentrate on teaching business people to communicate effectively and confidently with native speakers and also to understand work-related correspondence and reports written in the target language.

-Our courses systematically develop the participants’ speaking ability, aural comprehension, and reading and writing skills using progressively graded texts and a variety of online material which can include online lessons.
+Our courses systematically develop the participants’ speaking ability, aural comprehension, and reading and writing skills using progressively graded texts and a variety of online materials which can include online lessons.
 We supplement these methods with concrete examples based on the particular needs of the company.
 We provide detailed course outlines after in-depth discussions with one of your representatives.

-Our school has been conducting these fine-tuned classes for major German and Australian companies, such as Siemens, Nextgen, Lander and Rogers, Bosch, Miele and several Government departments.
-References can be provided.
+Our school has been conducting these fine-tuned classes for major German and Australian companies such as Kaufland, Siemens, Bosch, Miele, Nextgen, Lander and Rogers and several Government departments.

-The number of hours per week depends on the particular circumstances of the clients, taking in account factors like urgency, the required level of language proficiency etc. If students require long-term training, it is our experience that classes should run at least once a week for a two-hour session.
-With this format it takes about 12 months to complete of the Elementary program, provided participants put in another 2 hours per week for homework.
+The number of hours per week depends on the particular circumstances of the clients, taking into account factors like urgency, the required level of language proficiency etc. If students require long-term training, it is our experience that classes should run at least once a week for a two-hour session.
+With this format it takes about 12 months to complete the Elementary program, provided participants put in another 2 hours per week for homework.
 At the elementary level students are able to carry out basic communication in every-day situations.

 We also specialise in teaching on a one-on-one basis to maximise results for the specific needs of the students.
 We are happy to provide a more detailed course-outline, once we know the aims and expectations of the company.
-The approach, the text and materials used in a short course is quite different to those used in a long-term course.
+The approach, the text and the materials used in a short course are quite different to those used in a long-term course.

 We are certain that our Centre has the skills, expertise and experience to provide you with quality training.
 If you have any further queries, do not hesitate to contact us on 9417 2265 or [email protected] for further clarification.
 We look forward to hearing from you.